Spanish cruiser Castilla

 Castilla was an unprotected cruiser of the Spanish Navy that fought in the Battle of Manila Bay during the Spanish–American War.
-She was built at Cadiz, Spain.
-Her construction as an armored corvette with a central battery ironclad design began in 1869.
-In 1870, her design was changed to that of an unprotected cruiser or wooden corvette after political events delayed her construction.
-During the first two years of the Philippine Revolution in 1896–1897, Castilla patrolled to intercept contraband destined for the Philippine insurgents and supported Spanish Army forces fighting ashore in Cavite Province on Luzon.
-When the Spanish–American War broke out in April 1898, Castilla was part of the squadron of Rear Admiral Patricio Montojo y Pasarón in Manila Bay and was subsequently engaged and sunk in the Battle of Manila Bay.
+Originally designed as an armored corvette with a central battery ironclad design, she instead was completed as an unprotected cruiser or wooden corvette.
+After early service in the Mediterranean Sea, she spent the rest of her career in the Philippine Islands.
+She took part in combat operations during the first two years of the Philippine Revolution in 1896–1897.
+When the Spanish–American War broke out 1898, she was part of the squadron of Contralmirante (Counter Admiral) Patricio Montojo y Pasarón in Manila Bay and was sunk in the Battle of Manila Bay.

 Technical characteristics

-Castilla was built at Cadiz, Spain.
-Her construction as an armored corvette with a central battery ironclad design began in 1869, with plans to give her 890 tons of armor and 500 mm of armor at the waterline.
-In 1870, her design was changed to that of an unprotected cruiser or wooden corvette, and, after political events delayed her construction, she finally was launched in this form in 1881 and completed in 1882.
-Her original conception as an armored ship and the change to an unarmored one during construction left her with an overly heavy wooden hull that was obsolescent by the time of her launch.
+In 1869, the Provisional Government of Spain ordered the three Aragon-class ships as armored corvettes, intended for colonial service in the Spanish Empire.
+Accordingly, Castilla′s construction began in 1869 with the intention of completing her to a central battery ironclad design with 890 tons of armor and 500 mm of armor at the waterline.
+In either 1870 or 1877, according to different sources, her design was changed to that of an unprotected cruiser or wooden corvette, a change which left her with an overly heavy wooden hull that was obsolescent by the time she was launched in 1881.

-She had two funnels and was rigged as a barque.
-Her machinery was manufactured at the naval shipyard at Ferrol.
+Castilla had a ram bow and two funnels and was rigged as a barque.
+Her machinery was manufactured at the Reales Astilleros de Esteiro at Ferrol, Spain.
 The original main battery of Armstrong-built 8 in guns was obsolescent when she was completed, and were quickly replaced with more modern Krupp-built guns, with the 5.9 in guns mounted in sponsons.
 Designed for colonial service, including intercepting contraband and pirates, she was never intended to fight a battle against heavily armed, armored, steel-hulled warships like she faced in the Battle of Manila Bay.

+Construction and commissioning

+Castilla was laid down in May 1869 at the Arsenal de La Carraca in San Fernando, Spain.
+Sources give different accounts of her construction.
+According to one, political events thereafter delayed her construction until 1876, Minister of the Navy Vicealmirante (Vice Admiral) Juan Bautista Antequera y Bobadilla ordered her to be completed as a wooden warship in 1877, and she was completed in 1881 and commissioned in 1882.
+Another source claims that the decision to complete her as a wooden, rather than ironclad, warship was made in 1870 and that she was launched in August 1881 and completed in 1882.
+Still another states that her construction was suspended in 1873 and delayed by political events before resuming in January 1877, after which she was launched on 9 September 1881, that her fitting-out then suffered from several years of delays, and that as a result she was not completed and commissioned until 1886, beginning operations in August 1886.

 Operational history

-Castilla was commissioned in 1882.
-She spent her early years in Spanish waters as a part of the Spanish Navy's Instructional Squadron, making several courtesy visits to Mediterranean ports.